Ermakovartem97/GuessTheNumber/README.md

-# GuessTheNumber
+# Guess the number game
-Guess the number game
+Try to guess the number in console